uCV-team/ucv-online/README.md

 2. `rake db:create`
 3. `rake db:migrate`

-## Running

-A simple way you can run the application is by doing:

 # Contributing

-Publicv is an open source project and we encourage contributions
+PubliCV is an open source project and we encourage contributions.